Investigating the performance of multi-objective optimization when learning Bayesian Networks: Materials and methods

-It is worth noting that, in the case of ordered nodes, both crossover and mutation are \emph{closed} operators, because the resulting offsprings always encode valid DAGs.
-To the aim of ensuring a consistent population of individuals throughout the generations, in the case of unordered nodes the two operators are followed by a correction procedure, in which the candidate Bayesian Network is analyzed to identify the presence of invalid cycles.
+It is worth noting that, in the case of ordered nodes, both crossover and mutation are \emph{closed} operators, because the resulting offspring always encode valid DAGs.
+To the aim of ensuring a consistent population of individuals throughout the generations, in the case of unordered nodes, the two operators are followed by a correction procedure, in which the candidate BN is analyzed to identify the presence of invalid cycles.
 Alternative representations of BNs \cite{de2017novel}, tailored for evolutionary methods and designed to prevent the creation of cycles in the graph as a result of the genetic operators, have been proposed in the literature but, for the sake of simplicity, they will not be considered in this paper.
 For further information about the correction phase exploited in this work, we refer the interested reader to \cite{ramazzotti2016parallel}.

-\paragraph{Multi-objective Optimization} GAs aim to the identification of the global optimum of a given fitness function.
+\paragraph{Multi-objective Optimization} GAs aim at the identification of the global optimum of a given fitness function.
 For this reason, they are not suitable for the simultaneous optimization of multiple (possibly opposing) criteria $f_1, f_2, \dots, f_\Omega$, where $\Omega \geq 2$.
-This might be the case of Bayesian Networks inference, since we implicitly aim to simultaneously maximizing the likelihood ($f_1$) while keeping the connectivity of the network as reduced as possible ($f_2$).
-Although regularizators such as AIC or BIC provide powerful heuristics to reduce the Bayesian Network inference to a single-objective problem, in this paper we also consider a radically different approach based on evolutionary algorithms able to support multi-objective optimization (MOO) \cite{miettinen2012nonlinear}.
+This might be the case of BNs inference, where the goal is to maximize the likelihood ($f_1$) while keeping the connectivity of the network as reduced as possible ($f_2$).
+Although regularizators such as AIC or BIC provide powerful heuristics to reduce the BN inference to a single-objective problem, in this paper we investigate the effectiveness of a radically different approach based on evolutionary algorithms able to support multi-objective optimization (MOO) \cite{miettinen2012nonlinear}.
 This class of algorithms aims at the identification of the Pareto front of non-dominated solutions, that is, the set of optimal solutions that cannot be further improved without affecting one of the fitness values.
-Formally, MOO algorithms are based on the notion of domination: an individual $y_1 \in \mathcal{P}$ \emph{dominates}\footnote{In this case, we assume that all objectives must be maximized.
-This formalization of domination can be straightforwardly modified to consider the case of the minimization of (a subset of) the objectives.} another individual $y_2 \in \mathcal{P}$ if:
+Formally, MOO algorithms are based on the notion of domination: an individual $y_1 \in {\Pi}$ \emph{dominates}\footnote{In this case, we assume that all objectives must be maximized.
+This formalization of domination can be straightforwardly modified to consider the case of the minimization of (a subset of) the objectives.} another individual $y_2 \in {\Pi}$ if:

 \begin{itemize} \item $f_i(y_1) \geq f_i(y_2)$ for all $i=1, \dots, \Omega$; \item $f_j(y_1) > f_j(y_2)$ for at least one index $j$ in $1, \dots, \Omega$. \end{itemize}

 Given an arbitrary population, a ranking of non-dominated solutions can be created using the following procedure: